Cautions and reprimands

 If it is your final warning the police will refer you to the Youth Offending Team.
 They will visit you to see if you should attend some form of rehabilitation for your behaviour.

 Does a caution give me a criminal record?
 Do I have to tell employers about it?

 A caution isn’t a criminal conviction and therefore it is considered to be ‘spent’ immediately under the Rehabilitation of Offenders Act.

 What this means is that if there is a section on an application form where it asks about unspent convictions under the Act, if you’ve received a caution, you don’t have to say anything.

 Will a caution show up on a Criminal Records Bureau (CRB) check?

 Although cautions are not classified as a criminal conviction, they will show up on a CRB check, especially an enhanced CRB.
+These are now know as Disclosure and Barring Service checks (DBS).
 Normally employers will take into account the type of offence and how long ago it happened.

 If you want more information and advice about your criminal record, you can contact Nacro, which is a confidential helpline for people who believe their criminal record is having an impact on finding employment.

 Can I appeal a caution if I don’t think it’s fair?